OpenEvalProject/evals/manuscripts/elife-82240/v3/manuscript.md

 ### Affiliations

-1. https://ror.org/03gnh5541 Institute of Science and Technology Austria Klosterneuburg Austria
+1. Institute of Science and Technology Austria Klosterneuburg Austria ([ROR:03gnh5541](https://ror.org/03gnh5541))

 † Corresponding author

 ## Abstract

 Together, copy-number and point mutations form the basis for most evolutionary novelty, through the process of gene duplication and divergence.
-While a plethora of genomic data reveals the long-term fate of diverging coding sequences and their cis -regulatory elements, little is known about the early dynamics around the duplication event itself.
+While a plethora of genomic data reveals the long-term fate of diverging coding sequences and their cis-regulatory elements, little is known about the early dynamics around the duplication event itself.
 In microorganisms, selection for increased gene expression often drives the expansion of gene copy-number mutations, which serves as a crude adaptation, prior to divergence through refining point mutations.
-Using a simple synthetic genetic reporter system that can distinguish between copy-number and point mutations, we study their early and transient adaptive dynamics in real time in Escherichia coli .
+Using a simple synthetic genetic reporter system that can distinguish between copy-number and point mutations, we study their early and transient adaptive dynamics in real time in Escherichia coli.
 We find two qualitatively different routes of adaptation, depending on the level of functional improvement needed.
 In conditions of high gene expression demand, the two mutation types occur as a combination.
 However, under low gene expression demand, copy-number and point mutations are mutually exclusive; here, owing to their higher frequency, adaptation is dominated by copy-number mutations, in a process we term amplification hindrance.
 Ultimately, due to high reversal rates and pleiotropic cost, copy-number mutations may not only serve as a crude and transient adaptation, but also constrain sequence divergence over evolutionary time scales.

 ## Introduction